neridkmn/tweeter-neridkmn/README.md

 * jQuery to make AJAX requests to send and fetch data from a server and dynamically display it on the web page, and
 * JavaScript to validate form data and display error messages.

+# Getting Started
+* [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+* Clone your repository onto your local device.
+* Install dependencies using the npm install command.
+* Start the web server using the npm run local command.
+The app will be served at http://localhost:8080/.
+* Go to http://localhost:8080/ in your browser.

 ## Final Product

 ### Home page